owlbarn/tutorial/book/regression/README.md

 ![Visualise the cost function in linear regression problem](images/regression/reg_cost.png "cost"){width=100% #fig:regression:cost}

-Recall from previous chapter that gradient descent works by starting at one point on the surface, and move in the *direction* of steepest desent at some *step size*, then gradually approach to a local minimum, hopefully as fast as possible.
+Recall from previous chapter that gradient descent works by starting at one point on the surface, and move in the *direction* of steepest descent at some *step size*, then gradually approach to a local minimum, hopefully as fast as possible.
 Let's use a fixed step size $\alpha$, and the direction at certain point on the surface can be obtained by using partial derivative on the surface.
 Therefore, what we need to do is to apply this update process iteratively for both $\theta$ parameters:
 $$ \theta_j \leftarrow \theta_j - \alpha~\frac{\partial}{\partial \theta_j}~J(\theta_0, \theta_1), $$ {#eq:regression:eq03}